upendradhamala/School-Management-System/README.md

 # School Management System

 This is a MERN stack website which can be used for managing the school.
-It has almost all features and some few are in development phase.
+It has almost all features and few are in development phase.

 ## Usage